Privacy statement and specific conditions

 The personal information related to the creation of an account for a jobseeker is limited to the data necessary to identify a particular person.
-Name, language and e-mail address are mandatory for contact purposes.
+Name, preferred language and e-mail address are mandatory for contact purposes.
 Other information is requested for statistical purposes: gender; nationality; country of residence; age group; education level; employment status.
 This information can also be used for sending out targeted information.

 When creating and posting a CV, all information the user has included in the CV will be stored in addition to the personal data already entered in order to create the account.

 A company or undertaking lawfully registered in the European Economic Area or Switzerland that fulfils the criteria established for the participation in a specific event can register for and participate in that European Job Day event, subject to the approval of the organiser of the event.
-The representative will be requested to provide the company’s name, address, size, activity sector and the name, function, telephone number, and e-mail address of a main contact person.
+The representative of the company will be requested to provide the company’s name, address, size, activity sector and the name, function, telephone number, and e-mail address of a main contact person.

-The application uses session cookies that are set by default by the application server in order to keep track of the HTTP sessions of users’ browsers.
-These cookies are deleted whenever a session is closed by the user closing the browser window or when an HTTP session timeout occurs.
+The application uses session cookies that are set by default by the application server in order to keep track of the HTTPS sessions of users’ browsers.
+These cookies are deleted whenever a session is closed by the user closing the browser window or when an HTTPS session timeout occurs.
 Cookies may also be used to keep track of whether any particular user (or more specifically, the browser from which the user is browsing the system) has already replied to a survey, a poll or the like.
 None of these cookies contains any personal information.